 Stations of the Cross Series—Walking the Way

-While we are currently unable to gather as a community to pray the Stations right now, consider praying them during your personal prayer time in the church or at home.
-Click below for the Scriptural origin reference and reflection questions for your personal use.
+While we are currently unable to gather as a community to pray the Stations right now, consider praying them during your personal prayer time.
+Click below for various sources to use:

 - Interactive video from FORMED